jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our story is about a Maryland farm boy named Frederick using tools to overcome ignorance.
 His farm is one of those you might have seen on shows like _Little House on the Prairie_.
 Salt of the earth farmers raising crops and families in 19th century rural America.
 No internet, no school systems, not much to learn but how to survive with your hands and the fortune God gave you.

-Frederick worked the fields with his mother.
-It was hard labor of course, there weren't many machines around, so he had to work hard, for himself and his mother.
+Frederick worked in the fields with his mother.
+It was hard labor, of course, there weren't many machines around, so he had to work hard, for himself and his mother.

 In a few years, Frederick was sent to work with a relative in Baltimore.
 The house was large, and the young family could use help cleaning, shopping, doing chores.
 It made his mother happy he wouldn't sweat so much, yet Frederick was a farmer and unsure of the big city.